 - Finally, he tempted Jesus with all the kingdoms of the world.
 This is war power, which Rome had given to Pilate.

-So, getting back to the trial, Jesus had just affirmed that he considered himself a king, and then it was Jesus’s turn to get to the heart of the matter as it concerned him: “For this purpose I have come into the world, to bear witness to the truth.
+This triangle forms the real substance of Jesus’s few statements once it became his turn to get to the heart of the matter as it concerned him: “For this purpose I have come into the world, to bear witness to the truth.
 Everyone who listens to the truth listens to me.”

 Pilate sent Jesus to the barracks, which, to the absolute hatred of the Jewish people in Israel, he had set up directly adjacent to the Temple.
 After the soldiers flogged him there, they decided to have fun with him.
 They’d heard that this homeless rabbi claimed to be a king, so they placed a purple imperial robe on him, put a reed in his hand to resemble a staff, and then lodged thorns into his skull to resemble a crown.
 Having decorated their beaten-up prisoner to look like a Roman client king, they chanted “Hail King of the Jews!” and bowed down to him.